 Tom Brady Makes It Official, Signs With Tampa Bay Buccaneers

-As odd as it may seem, it became reality Friday: Tom Brady as a member of the Tampa Bay Buccaneers.
+As odd as it may seem, it became reality Friday: Tom Brady is a member of the Tampa Bay Buccaneers.

 The man who quarterbacked the New England Patriots for the past 20 seasons and brought the franchise six Super Bowl championships posted to his Instagram on Friday: "I'm starting a new football journey."